apache/arrow-site/powered_by.md

   Database Connectivity (ODBC) interface.
 It provides the ability to return Arrow Tables and RecordBatches in addition to the Python Database API Specification 2.0.
+* **[UKV][45]:** Open NoSQL binary database interface, with support for LevelDB, RocksDB, UDisk, and in-memory Key-Value Stores.
+It extends its functionality to support Document Collections, Graphs, and Vector Search, similar to RedisJSON, RedisGraph, and RediSearch, brings familiar structured bindings on top, mimicking tools like Pandas and NetworkX.
+  All UKV interfaces are compatible with Apache Arrow columnar format, which minimizes copies when passing data between different language runtimes.
+UKV also uses Apache Arrow Flight RPC for client-server communication.
 * **[Vaex][38]:** Out-of-Core hybrid Apache Arrow/NumPy DataFrame for Python,
   ML, visualize and explore big tabular data at a billion rows per second.
 * **[VAST][37]:** A network telemetry engine for data-driven security